Azure/modern-web-app-pattern-dotnet/isolated-deployment.md

 ```

 Ensure you use the same configuration you used when provisioning the services.

-### Register the application in Microsoft Entra

-Give yourself permission to access the rg-HUB key vault and app config resources.

-- If running from your local system instead of the jump host, turn off the firewall in the key vault and app config resources.
-- In the rg-HUB key vault, add yourself to the _Key Vault Secrets Officer_ role in **Access Control (IAM)**.
-- In the rg-APPLICATION app config, add yourself to the _App Configuration Data Owner_ role in **Access Control (IAM)**.

-> **WARNING**
->
-> It takes approximately 5 minutes to propagate RBAC and firewall changes.

-Create the Entra application registrations:

-- Open a new PowerShell terminal.
-- Change directory to the `modern-web-app-pattern-dotnet` directory.
-- Run `.\infra\scripts\create-app-registrations.ps1` -g `<name of your application resource group>`
-- Wait approximately 5 minutes for the registration to propagate.

 ### Deploy the code from the jump host